jentery/engl425/index.md

 Your plan should be written for a 30-minute workshop, as if you are teaching and communicating with Literary Studies 12 students.
 It is not a speech or a script you'd read aloud.
 It is instead a blueprint or sketch for a 30-minute activity and discussion.
 Perhaps your examples from *Ms. Marvel* are treated as slides, projections, or handouts, and maybe you include specific questions you'd ask students, giving them time to respond verbally or in writing.
 If, for the sake of learning and instruction, you wish to manipulate the examples (for instance, remove text or images from a panel of *Ms. Marvel*), and you know how, then you are welcome to do so.
 We also recommend practicing or role-playing your plan (if only by yourself) before you submit it.
 One key thing for any workshop plan is to leave room for flexibility and engagement.
 Another is to ensure the goals or aims are clear.
 This particular plan can assume whatever shape or format you prefer (an outline, a series of paragraphs, or slides with notes for the instructor, for instance); however, it should address the three learning goals listed above, and it should be written for an audience of Grade 12 students.

-Once you've selected your examples (again, at least three panels) from *Ms. Marvel* and written your plan (500 words) for a 30-minute workshop, please submit them as attachments to the "Prompt 1" assignment in Brightspace (link coming soon).
+Once you've selected your examples (again, at least three panels) from *Ms. Marvel* and written your plan (500 words) for a 30-minute workshop, please submit them as attachments to the "Prompt 1" assignment in Brightspace.
 Feel free to attach PDF, DOCX, RTF, HTML, PPTX, GSLIDES, JPG, and/or PNG files for your images and text.

 We will use the following criteria and [UVic's official grading system](https://www.uvic.ca/calendar/undergrad/index.php#/policy/S1AAgoGuV?bc=true&bcCurrent=14%20-%20Grading&bcGroup=Undergraduate%20Academic%20Regulations&bcItemType=policies) to assess your workshop plan: